bluurryy/cargo-insert-docs/docs/cli.md

           Space or comma separated list of features to activate

       --feature-label <FEATURE_LABEL>
-          Formatting of the feature label when inserting feature documentation
+          Formatting of the feature label

+          When inserting feature documentation into the crate documentation.

           [default: **`{feature}`**]

       --feature-docs-section <SECTION_NAME>
-          Name of the feature documentation section inside the crate documentation
+          Name of the feature documentation section

           [default: "feature documentation"]

       --crate-docs-section <SECTION_NAME>
-          Name of the crate documentation section inside the readme
+          Name of the crate documentation section

           [default: "crate documentation"]